GivAlz/wtprompt/README.md

 *wtprompt* allows to easily handle this use case.
 There are two main approaches:

-- `fill_list`: a function which will substitute some values in order, quicker to use for simple substitutions
+- `fill_list`: a function which will substitute some values in order, quicker to use for simple substitutions: not necessarily compatible with jinja syntax!
 - `PromptGenerator`: a class which, through the method `fill_prompt`,
 - allows to use the [Jinja](https://jinja.palletsprojects.com/en/3.1.x/) templates.